 This work is an interesting specimen of Hindu critical ability.
-The author successively passes in review the sixteen philosophical systems current in the fourteenth century in the South of India; and he gives what appears to him to be their most important tenets, and the principal arguments by which their followers are described to the control of th appears to him to be their most important teners, and the principal arguments by which their followers endeavoured to maintain them; and he often displays some quaint humour as he throws himself for the time into the position of their advocate, and holds, as it were, a temporary brief on behalf of opinions entirely at variance with his own.
+The author successively passes in review the sixteen philosophical systems current in the fourteenth century in the South of India; and he gives what appears to him to be their most important tenets, and the principal argu-ments by which their followers or derevend to maintain them can be sform ments by which their followers endeavoured to maintain them; and the principal argu-ments by which their followers endeavoured to maintain them; and he often displays some quaint humour as he throws himself for the time into the position of their advocate, and holds, as it were, a temporary brief on behalf of opinions entirely at variance with his own.

-Post 8vo, cloth, pp. lxv.-368, price 14s.
+Post 8vo, cloth, pp. 1xv.-368, price 14s.